braphoggg/Nunchi/README.md

 ### Conversation & Learning

 - **7 structured lessons** — Greetings, Survival Phrases, Numbers & Counting, Ordering Food, Describing Feelings, Polite vs Casual speech, and Free Conversation
-- **Lesson progression** — Topics are tiered by difficulty (beginner / intermediate / advanced) and soft-locked behind rank requirements.
-Beginners can't jump to advanced grammar without earning it first
+- **Lesson progression** — Topics are tiered by difficulty (beginner / intermediate / advanced) and locked behind rank requirements.
+Locked topics are visually dimmed and disabled until you reach the required rank
 - **Korean-first teaching** — Moon-jo teaches in bold Korean with romanization (`**한글** (hangeul)`).
 No English in his messages — you discover meaning through context and the translate button
 - **Error correction** — When you make mistakes, Moon-jo corrects them inline: ~~your mistake~~ → **corrected version** with brief explanations
 - **Click-to-translate** — Globe icon on any message toggles between Korean and English.
 Translations are cached for instant switching
 - **Text-to-speech** — Listen button on every assistant message reads Korean text aloud.
 Individual vocabulary words also have TTS playback
 - **Mood system** — Moon-jo's personality adapts to your effort.
 Write mostly in Korean and he becomes warm, even possessive.
 Barely try and he turns cold and clinical
-- **Daily focus** — "Today's Focus" card on the welcome screen suggests what to practice based on unvisited topics, review schedule, and your rank
+- **Daily focus** — "Today's Focus" card on the welcome screen suggests what to practice based on unvisited topics, review schedule, and your rank.
+Features a daily Moon-jo quote in Korean with English translation

 ### Vocabulary & Study

-- **Smart extraction** — Korean vocabulary is automatically detected from Moon-jo's messages
+- **Click-to-save vocabulary** — Bold Korean words in Moon-jo's messages are individually clickable to save.
+Click a single word to save just that word, or use the batch save button to save all vocabulary from a message.
+Already-saved words dim automatically
 - **Personal dictionary** (나의 단어장) — Save words with Korean, romanization, and English translation
 - **Spaced Repetition (SRS)** — SM-2 algorithm tracks ease factor, review interval, and repetition count for every word.
 Due words are prioritized in study sessions
 - **Flashcard study** — 3D flip cards with self-assessment (Again / Good / Easy) that feeds directly into the SRS scheduler.
 Shows next review date on each card
 - **Listen mode** — Toggle in flashcards that hides Korean text and shows only a play button.
 Train your ear, then flip to check
 - **Multiple-choice quizzes** — Korean → English and English → Korean MCQs generated from your saved vocabulary.
-4 options per question, score summary with Moon-jo feedback
+4 unique options per question (synonyms deduplicated), score summary with Moon-jo feedback
 - **Batch translation** — Words missing English translations are auto-translated via the vocabulary API, with manual retry for failures
 - **Unseen badge** — Notification dot shows new unsaved vocabulary